Primary Education at Derby

 - Civic Responsibility: Community Cohesion

 - Educational Inquiry

-During the course, you'll spend approximately 26 weeks on placement in a number of different schools.
+During the course, you'll spend approximately 24 weeks on placement in a number of different schools.
 This will include a mixture of placements from EYFS (Early Years Foundation Stage) through to the end of Key Stage 2.
-You will also complete a placement in a special educational needs setting to help build your skills when working with diverse groups.
+During this time, you will be supported by mentors and subject specialists.

 How you're assessed

-There are no exams, so you’ll be assessed through essays, personal reflections, presentations, posters, reports, tests, and audits.
+There are no exams.
+You’ll be assessed through essays, personal reflections, presentations, posters, reports, tests, and audits.
 There is an assessed school placement every year.

-Our newly qualified teachers are highly regarded within the education sector and our employability statistics speak for themselves.
-For the last three years, 100% of our Primary Education graduates have progressed to work or further study within six months of completing the course.
-Many go on to secure jobs at schools where they undertook their placements.
+Our newly qualified teachers are highly regarded within the education sector and our employability statistics speak for themselves - 95% in work or doing further study 15 months after the course (Graduate Outcomes survey).
+Many of our graduates go on to secure jobs at schools where they undertook their placements.